The-Ronin-Project/infx-internal-tools/README.md

 `brew install pipenv`

-`pipenv install --dev` will install all deps and ensure the python version is correct 3.11.1
+`pipenv install --dev` will install all dependencies and set the `python_version` to the value in the [Pipfile](Pipfile)

-In addition, according to the docs your current virtual environment should also work.
-But you will still need to install the dependencies via pipenv.

-A Pipfile.lock is in the working directory along with Pipfile.
+A `Pipfile.lock` file is in the working directory along with Pipfile.
 Please check this in on any changes.
 We use caching keyed off of the lock file, so the cache will be invalidated on mods to it.
-If you have challenges installing your dependencies you may need to check your [Pipfile](https://github.com/pypa/pipfile#pipfile-the-replacement-for-requirementstxt) and possibly recreate it.
+If you have challenges installing your dependencies you may need to check your [Pipfile](Pipfile) and possibly recreate it.

-You will want to contact a team member for:
+Contact a team member for:
-- pgAdmin access
+- pgAdmin access: you need to ask the IT team for a username and password
 - details about creating your own .env file from our .env.template
-- a key for OCI access
+- get a PEM file that contains your key for OCI access, create a folder `.oci` at your top level folder, and put the PEM file there
-- add yourself to the database access group clinical-intelligence
+- ask your team to be added to the database access group `clinical-intelligence`

 ### Testing